I’m creating a sketch a day this holiday season to nourish trust. Want to pause with me each day to take one in?…

 I’d love to share these sketches with you – to inspire more softness in you, more stillness, more strength and courage and trust.

 And I’d love to talk together on a common Facebook page about the thoughts that they spark.
 To share stories.
 To support a more trust-filled season.

 Santa, and all that Santa represents, won’t be leaving us anytime soon, and maybe we wouldn’t want him to.
-But our souls and our dear earth will be the better for it if we take the time to Santa Pause.
+But our souls and our earth will be the better for it if we take the time to Santa Pause.

-Registration is now closed.
-Thanks so much for your interest!
+Registration is now closed for 2013.

 What people are saying:

 Kristin’s art is wonderful, winsome and simply adorable!
 The delightful sketches are infused with wisdom, vulnerability, humor, humility, gentleness and love – fruits of her long, long seasons of courageous soul-tending.

 Like each of us, I’ll always have “a ways to go” down my own road toward deeper trust, but one thing I’m certain about: Kristin – with her pen and paintbrush and beautiful heart – is a great gift on this journey. ~Kellie Heath